MarkusHaak/dominION/README.md

 /bin/bash dominION/script/setup -u USER -H HOST -d DEST
 ```

-When you **restart your machine**, the gridION agent script should be running in the background.
+After **restarting the machine**, the gridION agent script should be running in a screen terminal in the background.
 If you open Firefox, you should see the overview page of dominION as the startup page.

 ## Setup

-The steps in this section are not necessary if the **Quick Setup and Installation** was performed.
+The steps in this section are not necessary if the **Quick Setup** was performed.

 ### Setup Environment